Team8Alpha/smo3ds-builds/README.md

 SUPER MARIO ODYSSEY 3DS - PUBLIC RELEASES<br />
-This repo contains all the public releases by Team Alpha, that is responsible for this project.<br />
+This repo contains all the public releases by Team Alpha, responsible for this project.<br />
+Head Developer of Team Alpha is moddimation, (github)vakhdmyt06
 <br />
 DISCORD: https://discord.gg/wMGVfw2bzj
 <br />